jonroby/mod-cli/README.md

 in the command line type `mod <your> <command> --with --options`.
 And on enter, all that repetitious code is added to your project!

+## Prerequisites

+Install nvm and then `nvm use 8.11.2`.
+No guarantees that anything will work if you're not using both.
+If you decide not to do this, and you encounter errors, you might try prefixing every `mod` command with `npx` (which you can get from, npm).
+You can also try adding the location of `mod` to your PATH.

 ## Example

-First, you might need to install nvm and install 8.11.2.
-I can't guarantee you'll have identical results if you don't.

-To start clone the following repo.
+To start, clone the following repo.

 `$ git clone https://github.com/jonroby/mod-react.git`